“Overlanding is driving somewhere remote, to eat something.”

 Really, they are very similar.
 The biggest difference is the ease of setup.

-An overlanding kitchen should be more efficient and convenient.
-Since you’re moving from one place to another every day, you don’t want to spend an hour unpacking things just to be able to start cooking.
+But an overlanding kitchen should be more efficient and convenient.
+Since you’re probably moving from one place to another every day, you don’t want to spend an hour setting up your cooking gear in order to prepare food.

 So as you plan your setup, think about how to make it easy to set up and take down.